PeterLenting/MSP3/README.md

 **Chapter in the book in form** - Dropdown should contain nummers 1 to 14.
 Works.

 ### Improvements after testing
 •   Clicking the delete-button just deleted the post.
-At first I thought I would create and pop-up to say 'Your post has been deleted', but then I decided it would be better to make sure the user wanted to delete the post.
+At first I thought I would create a pop-up to say 'Your post has been deleted', but then I decided it would be better to make sure the user wanted to delete the post.

-•   In the Date of visit calander it was possible to pick a future date.
+•   In the Date of visit calender it was possible to pick a future date.
 That of course doesn't make much sense, so now only dates in the past can be picked.

 •   At first de Date of visit determined the order of the posts on the homepage.
 It makes more sense to put the new posts on top, so now Current date determines the order.